You know it’s bad, and it has something to do with your teeth. But that’s about it.

 Don’t mistake shiny gums for a sign of health.
 According to MedlinePlus, it’s something to pay attention to because it might indicate gingivitis.

 Unlike the other two symptoms, this warning sign may be harder to notice.

 Unless you regularly examine your gums, you may not even know how they look.

 Take a moment to inspect them in the mirror.
 If you notice that your gums are gleaming, you could have this condition.

 While gingivitis has a number of potential triggers, you may increase your risk from an unlikely source…

 You can develop gingivitis once you begin wearing metal braces.
-Oral-B notes that brace wearers are at risk for this condition because braces make oral hygiene difficult.
+Brace wearers are at risk for this condition because braces make oral hygiene difficult.

 The good news is that you can straighten your teeth without raising the likelihood of gingivitis.